mbcrump/mbcrump-blog/_posts/2017-10-04-azure-tips-and-tricks28.md

 I simply gave it a name, used stardard performance and setup replication and location.

-**Keep this in mind** You're creating a container that will store your backup and will need to configure it {: .notice--info}

 Now you'll need to configure a container to store your backup.

 <img style="border:3px solid #021a40" src="/files/backupazure4.png">